The Flakiest Gluten-Free Pie Crust Recipe

 • To freeze unbaked: Wrap the dough tightly in plastic wrap, then place it in a gallon-size freezer-safe bag.
 Squeeze out extra air.

-• Freeze the baked crust in a gallon size freezer bag, if the pie isn’t too tall.
+• Freeze the baked crust in a gallon-size freezer bag if the pie isn’t too tall.

-Why did the crust turn out tough?
+Why did my crust turn out tough?

 Why is my pie crust soggy on the bottom?